roberto-nai/KDPM4LAW2023/README.md

-# KDPM4LAW2023
+# Process mining on a public procurement dataset: a case study
-KDPM4LAW 2023: Knowledge Discovery and Process Mining for Law
+## KDPM4LAW 2023: Knowledge Discovery and Process Mining for Law